Tired of CPAP? We have solutions!

-Visit Our New Sleep Apnea Website for more information:
+Visit Our New Greensboro Sleep Apnea & TMJ Website for more information:

 Sleep apnea is a condition in which your breathing stops periodically during sleep, as many as 20 to 30 times per hour.
 Each time you stop breathing in your sleep, the resulting lack of oxygen alerts your brain, which temporarily wakes you up to restart proper breathing.
 Since the time spent awake is so brief, you probably won’t remember it, and you may believe that you are getting a good night’s sleep when, in fact, you are not.